Hot Dip Galvanizing

 Summary

-Within this training unit we briefly looked at “what is galvanizing”.
+Within this training lesson, we briefly looked at “what is galvanizing”.

 We discussed the properties of zinc metal and its corrosion properties on iron and steel surfaces.

-We discussed the design implications with regards to the article and environment.
+We discussed the design implications with regard to the article and environment.

 We also discussed standards along with the advantages and disadvantages of hot-dip galvanizing.